bsdpot/potluck/postgresql-patroni/README.md

 The ADMPASS parameter is the admin user password which defaults to `admin`.

-The KEKPASS parameter is the superuser password for postgres, which dfaults to `kekpass`.
+The KEKPASS parameter is the superuser password for postgres, which defaults to `kekpass`.

-The REPPASS parameter is the relicator user password, for replication purposes, and defaults to `reppass`.
+The REPPASS parameter is the replicator user password, for replication purposes, and defaults to `reppass`.

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
 We're using a default key if you do not set the parameter, do not use the default key for production encryption, instead provide your own.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

+The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
+You need to copy in the id_rsa from there to the host of this image.

 # Usage

+Usage notes
-The mount-in dataset goes to /mnt.
+* The mount-in data set goes to /mnt.
 This change from /var/db/postgres requires the ```postgres``` user's home directory be updated from the default to this.
 This is done automatically and will work as long as the mount-in directory is /mnt.

-You must su to the postgresql user and run psql to interact with Postgresql.
+* You must su to the postgresql user and run psql to interact with Postgresql.

-No default database exists.
+* No default database exists.
 It will have to be setup or imported.

 Verify node or cluster details with